VladislavSevruk/GraphQlRequestBodyGenerator/ReadMe.md

 }
 ```

-If provided name doesn't match any of GraphQL fields at model result of method execution as new field:
+If provided name doesn't match any of GraphQL fields at model result of method execution will be treated as new field:
 ```java
 public class User {
     @GqlField